 Because demand for services and support exceeds available resources, delivery of services is prioritized in accordance with published directives and needs.
-The HHSC priority population for IDD services consists of individuals who meet one or more of the following descriptions:
+The HHSC priority population for IDD services consists of persons who meet one or more of the following descriptions:

-- 1) individuals with IDD, as defined by Texas Health and Safety Code §591.003; - individuals with pervasive developmental disorders (PDD) as defined in the current edition of the Diagnostic and Statistical Manual, including autism; - individuals with related conditions who are eligible for services in Medicaid programs operated by DADS, including the ICF/IID and waiver programs; - 4) children who are eligible for services from the Early Childhood Intervention Interagency Council; or - 5) nursing facility residents who are eligible for specialized services for IDD or a related condition pursuant to Section 1919(e)(7) of the Social Security Act.
+- persons with IDD, as defined by Texas Health and Safety Code §591.003; - persons with pervasive developmental disorders (PDD) as defined in the current edition of the Diagnostic and Statistical Manual, including autism; - persons with related conditions who are eligible for services in Medicaid programs operated by DADS, including the ICF/IID and waiver programs; - 4) children who are eligible for services from the Early Childhood Intervention Interagency Council; or - 5) nursing facility residents who are eligible for specialized services for IDD or a related condition pursuant to Section 1919(e)(7) of the Social Security Act.

-A full range of IDD services are available to individuals.
+A full range of IDD services are available to persons served.

 Professional diagnostic, therapeutic, and rehabilitation services are provided.
-Individual services may involve:
+Person's receiving services may include:

-- 1) Service Coordination Assistance in accessing medical, social, educational, and other appropriate services and supports that will help an individual achieve a quality of life and community participation acceptable to the individual as described in the Plan of Services and Supports. - 2) Crisis Services IDD/MH services provided to an individual who is determined through an initial screening to meet criteria for crisis services.
-This service includes crisis intervention and/or monitoring of the individual until the crisis is resolved or the individual is placed in a clinically appropriate environment.
-For FY23 this will include two IDD specialized Mental Health Clinics in Midland and Odessa.
-The IDD Crisis Intervention Specialist collaborates with LIDDA staff and Transition Support Team members to identify:
+1) Service Coordination - Assistance in accessing medical, social, educational, and other appropriate services and supports that will help a person achieve a quality of life and community participation acceptable to the person as described in the Plan of Services and Supports.

-- prevention strategies to avoid potential crisis events and to promote the individual's coping skills, - training and support to promote successful living in the community, including scheduled respite or planned crisis respite, - supports the Service Coordinator's follow-up and monitoring activities, addressing concerns and issues including involvement with law enforcement or emergency room visits,
+- 2) Crisis Services IDD/MH services provided to a person who is determined through an initial screening to meet criteria for crisis services, including crisis intervention and/or monitoring of the person until the crisis is resolved or the person is placed in a clinically appropriate environment.
+For FY25 this will include two IDD specialized Mental Health Clinics in Midland and Odessa.
+The IDD Crisis Intervention Specialist collaborates with LIDDA staff and Transition Support Team members to identify: - prevention strategies to avoid potential crisis events and to promote the person's coping skills, - training and support to promote successful living in the community, including scheduled respite or planned crisis respite, - supports the Service Coordinator's follow-up and monitoring activities, addressing concerns and issues including involvement with law enforcement or emergency room visits,

 The crisis hotline and the mobile crisis intervention team are used for emergency services.
-The Center's crisis hotline is available 24 hours a day and seven days a week to provide information, support, and referrals to callers.
-The mobile crisis outreach team offers community face-to-face, crisis intervention/support services to assist individuals and families in crisis.
+The Center's crisis hotline is available 24 hours a day, seven days a week, to provide information, support, and referrals to callers.
+The mobile crisis outreach team offers community face-to-face, crisis intervention/support services to assist persons with IDD and families in crisis.

+Respite Services - Services provided for temporary, short-term, periodic relief of primary caregivers.
-- 3) Respite Services Services provided for temporary, short-term, periodic relief of primary caregivers. - 4) Skills Training Training individuals in skills that will help further his or her independent functioning in the community.
-This training promotes community integration, increases community tenure, and maintains the individual's quality of life. - 5) Supported Employment Supported employment is provided to an individual who has paid, individualized, competitive employment in the community to help the individual sustain that employment.

-- 6) Community Support Individualized activities that are consistent with the individual's person-directed plan and provided in the individual's home and at community locations. - 7) Vocational Training Day training services provided to an individual in an industrial enclave, a work crew, a sheltered workshop, or an affirmative industry, to enable the individual to obtain employment. - 8) Day Habilitation Assistance with acquiring, retaining, or improving selfhelp, socialization, and adaptive skills necessary to live successfully in the community and to participate in home and community life. - 9) Employment Assistance Assistance to an individual in locating paid, individualized, competitive employment in the community. - 10) Supported Employment Supported employment is provided to an individual who has paid, individualized, competitive employment in the community to help the individual sustain that employment.
+- 4) Skills Training Training, including activities of daily living, coping skills, and communication skills that will help further the person's independent functioning in the community.
+This training promotes community integration, increases community tenure, and maintains the person's quality of life. - 5) Supported Employment - Supported employment is provided to a person who has paid, individualized, competitive employment in the community to help the person sustain that employment. - 6) Community Support Individualized activities that are consistent with the person's PDP (Person-Directed Plan) and provided in the person's home and at community locations. - 7) Vocational Training Day training services provided to a person in an industrial enclave, a work crew, a sheltered workshop, or an affirmative industry, to enable the person to obtain employment. - 8) Day Habilitation Assistance with acquiring, retaining, or improving self-help, socialization, and adaptive skills necessary to live successfully in the community and to participate in home and community life. - 9) Employment Assistance Assistance to a person in locating paid, personized, competitive employment in the community.